ctag/uah/cpe323/generalnotes.md

 * Create project which works with the ~90ms brain delay
 * Control a servo with a potentiometer
 * Create Neopixel lights for ACE's server room
+* Take over the world
+* Build an autonomous car

 ### General C Programming Points